 On the level of machine language, the operation of the CPU is fairly straightforward (although it is very complicated in detail).
 The CPU executes a program that is stored as a sequence of machine language instructions in main memory.
 It does this by repeatedly reading, or fetching, an instruction from memory and then carrying out, or executing, that instruction.
 This process—fetch an instruction, execute it, fetch another instruction, execute it, and so on forever—is called the fetch-and-execute cycle.
 With one exception, which will be covered in the next section, this is all that the CPU ever does.
 (This is all really somewhat more complicated in modern computers.
 A typical processing chip these days contains several CPU "cores," which allows it to execute several instructions simultaneously.
 And access to main memory is speeded up by memory "caches," which can be more quickly accessed than main memory and which are meant to hold data and instructions that the CPU is likely to need soon.
 However, these complications don't change the basic operation.)

 The CPU also includes special purpose registers.
 The most important of these is the program counter, or PC.
 The CPU uses the PC to keep track of where it is in the program it is executing.
-The PC stores the address of the next instruction that the CPU should execute.
+The PC simply stores the memory address of the next instruction that the CPU should execute.
 At the beginning of each fetch-and-execute cycle, the CPU checks the PC to see which instruction it should fetch.
 During the course of the fetch-and-execute cycle, the number in the PC is updated to indicate the instruction that is to be executed in the next cycle.
 Usually, but not always, this is just the instruction that sequentially follows the current instruction in the program.
 Some machine language instructions modify the value that is stored in the PC.
 This makes it possible for the computer to "jump" from one point in the program to another point, which is essential for implementing the program features known as loops and branches that are discussed in Section 1.4.